iamalexman/Memojis/Memojis.docc/Memojis.md

         ## Another options:

-        The player can tap to restart the game.
+        - The player can tap the `restart` button to restart the game.

-        The player can shuffle the cardset&
+        - The player can tap the `shuffle` button to shuffle the cardset.
     }
 }